howtouselinux

 Note that some of these commands may require root or sudo privileges to execute.

-systemctl reboot Reboots the system
+systemctl reboot: Reboots the system

-systemctl poweroff Powers off the system
+systemctl poweroff: Powers off the system

-systemctl emergency Puts the system in emergency mode
+systemctl emergency: Puts the system in emergency mode

-systemctl default Sets the default target to multi-user target
+systemctl default: Sets the default target to multi-user target

 Viewing log messages

 journalctl is a command-line tool in Linux systems that is used to query and view the system journal, which contains log messages generated by the systemd system and service manager.
-The journal is a binary file format that replaces the traditional text-based log files used in older Unix-like systems.
-Here are some common options and parameters for using journalctl:

 • journalctl – Displays the entire system journal.